SunStarSys/www/content/essays/power.md

 The `5-day-period doubling` of the total infected population count in NY this week, as well as the `3-day-period doubling` for the US, are stark reminders of this effect (the above *multiplier* for both cases is 2).
 The US **10-day** figures are even more sobering:
  **everything increases 10-fold**, just as indicated by the black parallel lines I added to the following worldometers graphs.
-Projecting these out to a full month leaves us with a *multiplier* somewhere around 100x for the US figures, which is grotesque given the month-long delays in seeing substantial government response to the pandemic.
+Projecting these out to a full month leaves us with a *multiplier* somewhere around **1000x** for the US figures, which is **grotesque** given the month-long delays in seeing substantial government lead response to the pandemic.

 ![March 2020 COVID-19 US logarithmic scale](../images/covid-us-march-2020.png)